So you’ve landed the interview for your dream job, now what? The below tips will help you nail the standard behavioral interview and get the job!

 Step 4 – Ask Your Interviewer Thoughtful Questions

-As the hiring manager, I can tell when a candidate is just filling time with questions.
-It’s not a strike against the candidate but it doesn’t impress me either.
+It’s not a strike against the candidate but it doesn’t impress them either.

 Maybe the interviewer told you a little about how the department fits in with the overall company but you want to know more about the business, or the customer, or the projects employees are working on.
 Ask!